mau-jac/1T6-F20/wk10/deployment_diagrams.md

 <br>

-The next two diagrams illustrate how a Minicraft server running on Google Cloud Platform.
+The next two diagrams illustrate how a Minicraft server project runs on Google Cloud Platform.

-> Both diagrams illustrate the same system , however, they are intended to different audiences.
+> Both diagrams illustrate the same system, however, they are intended to different audiences.